On this page:

 There are 6 ways you can enter the Scorecard assessor accreditation process.
 There are options for everyone, whether you are new to the industry, have recognised qualifications or are an experienced home energy assessor.
 Consider the options below and see which is the best fit for you:

-- Stream 1: If you are new to home energy assessments or no relevant experience
+- Stream 1: Click here if you are new to home energy assessments or have no relevant experience

-- Stream 2: If you have completed the Course in Home Sustainability: 21845VIC
+- Stream 2: Click here if you have completed the Course in Home Sustainability: 21845VIC

-- Stream 3: If you have completed Certificate IV in Home Sustainability Assessment: CPP41110
+- Stream 3: Click here if you have completed Certificate IV in Home Sustainability Assessment: CPP41110

-- Stream 4: If you have completed Certificate IV in Home Energy Efficiency and Sustainability: CPP41119
+- Stream 4: Click here if you have completed Certificate IV in Home Energy Efficiency and Sustainability: CPP41119

-- Stream 5: If you have completed previously available Certificate IV in NatHERS: 41212
+- Stream 5: Click here if you have completed previously available Certificate IV in NatHERS: 41212

-- Stream 6: if you are an experienced home energy assessor
+- Stream 6: Click here if you are an experienced home energy assessor

-Once you know which stream is right for you, please prepare your applications documents as listed under your stream.
+Once you know which stream is right for you, please prepare your application documents as listed under your stream.

 What happens after you submit your application?